NuRadioReco.utilities.geometryUtilities module

 returns the coefficient r which is the ratio of the reflected wave’s electric field amplitude to that of the incident wave for parallel polarization (p-wave) this polarization corresponds to the eTheta polarization

-parallel and perpendicular refers to the signal’s polarization with respect to the ‘plane of incident’ which is defindes as: “the plane of incidence is the plane which contains the surface normal and the propagation vector of the incoming radiation.”
+parallel and perpendicular refers to the signal’s polarization with respect to the ‘plane of incident’ which is defined as: “the plane of incidence is the plane which contains the surface normal and the propagation vector of the incoming radiation.”

 NuRadioReco.utilities.geometryUtilities.get_fresnel_r_s(zenith_incoming, n_2=1.3, n_1=1.0)[source]